• Skip to primary navigation

 1. Place the hearts in a bowl, sprinkle salt and then fill with water until they are just submerged.
 Stir to combine then place in the refrigerator for 3 hours.

-step by step photos for the Rosemary Chicken Hearts recipe
+step by step photos of making chicken hearts recipe

 • Don’t skip the salty water step.
 This helps tenderize the hearts.